 Skins Worth Purchasing

-This is just a short list I’ve prepared in case you want to buy a skin to try and get the answer to “is Valorant pay to win” for yourself, then these skins may be useful.
+This is just a short list I’ve prepared in case you want to buy a skin to try and get to a conclusion for yourself, then these skins may be useful.

 - Forsaken / Sovereign

-To conclude this article, a straightforward answer to “is valorant pay to win” would be No, it is not pay to win and extremely free-to-play friendly for the time being, the skin may have some effect on your gameplay but in the grand scheme of things, having better skills is much better than just being solely dependent on skins but skins make up for good cosmetics if we take out the pay to win part.
+To conclude this article, No, Valorant is not really pay to win and is extremely free-to-play friendly for the time being, the skin may have some effect on your gameplay but in the grand scheme of things, having better skills is much better than just being solely dependent on skins but skins make up for good cosmetics if we take out the pay to win part.